jordantomax/talks/testing-functional-components/index.md

 - Don’t know?

 ---

+# Writing bad tests

+Until about 6 months ago, my tests looked like this:

+CODE SAMPLE

+using class instance

+---

+# Hooks are released

+And then hooks were released, and the whole world was like hooked (funny picture)

+And my tests broke

+This is when I realized intuitively why Kent C Dodds is so keen to say do not test implementation.

+---

+# Writing better tests

+CODE SAMPLE

+Going from class based to function based

+---

+# Writing good tests

+- Test user facing behavior (i.e. text, style that is visible to the user)
+- Create test doubles that allow for global failure (2 examples)
+- Write unit tests to test general use cases
+- Write integration tests to test specific use cases

+---

+# Test doubles

+## Terminology

+Stubs: Test doubles that fake logic to allow tests to run but don't care about the result

+Mocks: Mock implementation of specific objects or methods to test expectatations via behavior

+---

+Stub libraries

 React hooks have exploded onto the scene, making functional components increasingly attractive.
 But how do you test them?
 Unlike class-based components, functional components have no accessible instance.
 It's a blessing in disguise that forces us to test what's user facing.
 The next time you change implementation, your tests should pass.